-The Disciplined Agile Delivery (DAD) toolkit, with its focus on delivery has provided a solid foundation for building high performing delivery teams.
+Disciplined Agile Delivery (DAD), with its focus on delivery has provided a solid foundation for building high performing delivery teams.
 As enterprises come to value the benefit of these team-level improvements the desire to leverage these improvements throughout the enterprise, scaling these improvements, is a common enterprise strategy today.
 Of course, DAD Teams are enterprise aware and ready to work with the enterprise to reduce overall delivery time and cost.

-The Disciplined Agile Toolkit recognizes that enterprises are complex adaptive systems.
+DA recognizes that enterprises are complex adaptive systems.
 The solutions they are providing are also complex solutions.
 Gone are the good’ol days of simply being complicated!

 The challenge, as stated by the principle to Optimize Flow, is how to ensure collaborating teams do so in such a way as to effectively implement our organization’s value streams?
 And, how do we optimize our overall workflow?